digiltd/oh-rtd-test/Samples-REST.md

 ## Introduction

 Please see below sample code for accessing openhab's REST API.

+Note that there are two ways to update an item:

+POST Command - This will send a COMMAND to an item to tell it to take some action (e.g. raise the blind).

+PUT Status - This is to indicate that the status of an item has changed.
+F(e.g. window is now open).

 ### jquery